Prepare Your Home For Retirement.

 The guiding principle is this one:

-The retiring person's home design and furnishing must be such that safety considerations will be prioritized.
+The retiring person's home design and furnishing must be such that safety considerations are not just considered but prioritized.

 Doing so will help a lot with preparing your home for retirement.